-“It is the mission of Pets Are Loving Support, Inc. to provide ongoing care and support to pets of Atlanta area persons living with critical illnesses, disabilities, and the elderly.
+“It is the mission of Pets Are Loving Support, Inc. to provide ongoing care and support to the pets of Atlanta area persons living with disabilities due to HIV/AIDS, terminal illnesses, and the elderly.
 With this help, pets and owners may remain together to share the healing power of love and companionship which flows from the human-animal bond.”

-Pets Are Loving Support (P.A.L.S.), an Atlanta based 501(c)(3) organization, was founded in 1990 by two Atlanta business-women, Dr. Susan Wynn, a veterinarian, and Dr. Margaret Schulte, and educator, who met while doing volunteer work for Project Open Hand.
-Not only did they have a common interest in working with AIDS Patients, but also they were animal lovers.
+Pets Are Loving Support (PALS), an Atlanta based 501(c)(3) organization, was founded in 1990 by two Atlanta business-women, Dr. Susan Wynn, a veterinarian, and Mrs. Margaret Schulte, an educator, who met while doing volunteer work for Project Open Hand.
+Not only did they have a common interest in working with AIDS patients, but they were animal lovers.
 One day another volunteer mentioned that there was a person with AIDS who was living alone with his best friend, a cat.
 He was sharing his one meal per day with his cat and foregoing some of his medications in order to pay for vet care for his animal.
-Drs.
-Wynn and Schulte were very touched by the fact that this individual was risking his own health for the health of his only friend, the cat.
+Dr. Wynn and Mrs. Schulte were very touched by the fact that this individual was risking his own health for the health of his only friend, the cat.
 They immediately realized that the human-animal bond was extremely important to persons living with AIDS.
 So many lose the support and contact of family and friends, not to mention their financial independence, jobs, homes, and savings.
 This was an area in the life of persons living with AIDS that needed to be addressed.
 So, they began collecting pet food.
-From this humble beginning started P.A.L.S.
+From this humble beginning started PALS.

-Since its beginning, P.A.L.S. has provided services to more than 1,000 clients and over 1,300 companion animals.
-Currently P.A.L.S. assists 400 animals with the help of over 50 volunteers.
-P.A.L.S. helps persons with critical illnesses, disabilities, and the elderly keep their companion animals by providing free pet food and delivery to homebound clients in the Metro Atlanta area.
+Since its beginning, PALS has provided services to more than 1,000 clients and over 1,300 companion animals.
+Currently PALS assists over 100 animals with the help of more than 50 volunteers.
+PALS helps persons with disabled by critical illnesses and the elderly keep their companion animals by providing free pet food and delivery to home-bound clients in the Metro Atlanta area.